If you wind up your charity, it no longer exists and must stop all operations.

 Other reasons

-Some charities may also be compulsorily wound up by a court for other reasons, for example, because the charity has no members, or because the charity has not operated for a year.
-A state incorporating regulator may also be able to wind up a charity, for example, if the charity does not comply with certain legal requirements (such as having a certain minimum number of members).
+A state or territory incorporating regulator may also be able to wind up a charity – for example, if it does not comply with certain legal requirements (such as having a defined minimum number of members).

 How to wind up a charity

-• agreeing to wind up
+• first agreeing to wind up

 • appointing an independent administrator or liquidator

-• ending contracts
+• ending or cancelling contracts

 • paying debts